filecoin-project/FIPs/mission.md

 *   Users and providers are not controlled or governed by powerful intermediaries (unlike markets like Uber or Airbnb).
 *   Activity is trustable (web3) through the public verifiability of operations and rational incentives.
 *   Refers to the decentralization movement of 2015+, including IPFS, Bitcoin, Ethereum, and more.
-*   Third parties cannot prevent willing participants from exchanging data and/or ayments for it.
+*   Third parties cannot prevent willing participants from exchanging data and/or payments for it.
 *   Filecoin uses cryptography, end-to-end encryption at rest, and incentives to secure information and network operation.

 ### Efficient

-*   Make digital storage (space-time) a proper commodity with real markets
+*   Make digital storage (spacetime) a proper commodity with real markets
-*   Decouple digital storage from cloud computing moat featuresets -- turn storage market into a real market where any provider can sell their storage.
+*   Decouple digital storage from cloud computing moat feature sets -- turn storage market into a real market where any provider can sell their storage.
 *   Enable humanity to create an efficient digital storage market, with small margins and as close as we can get to physical limitations.
 *   Ensure efficient usage of digital storage resources -- reduce digital space waste (unused storage supply while prices are high enough to warrant using it).
 *   Drive more and more efficient usage of storage media.